How To Weigh Down A Cantilever Parasol

 A Suitably Weighted Cantilever Parasol Offers Peace And Shade

 Cantilever umbrellas are a great addition to any outside space, providing superb shade with effortless style.
 Once you've worked out where to position it, how to weigh it down is easy to solve.
-Time to visit Just Parasols for a great selection of cantilever umbrellas and weighted bases.
+The right base or fixed installation will keep your parasol secure even in breezy conditions.
+If you want to be able to move your parasol around your garden then a wheeled base is the one for you.
+However, if you would like your parasol in one position at all times then consider the method discussed earlier and bolt the parasol down.

 Further Reading: